DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plan.md

 The primary tester, Faizan Ahmad, will lead testing efforts.
 The entire team will share the responsibility for maintaining overall product quality.

 ## Communication Plan
 Communication will be facilitated through Teams or Slack.
-Discussions will primarily take place within DevOps tickets for the sake of visibility and back tracing.
+Decisions and outcomes will be logged in DevOps tickets to ensure visibility and traceability.

 ## Measurement of Success
 The success of the testing effort will be measured through metrics such as automated testing coverage, defect density, and overall adherence to acceptance criteria.